tuxonice/words/README.md

 - Standard mode with authentic language-specific phonetic patterns
 - Easy mode with simpler letter combinations for easier pronunciation
 - Command-line interface for quick word generation
-- Configurable word length and quantity
+- Configurable maximum word length and quantity
 - Option to save generated words to a file
 - Extensible design for adding new languages
 - Fully object-oriented implementation with PSR-4 autoloading